zencart/documentation/Developer_Documentation/1.6/code_docs/querybuilderdefinitions/filter_classes.md

 ## Filter Classes

-Classes for filters are stored in includes/library/zencart/listingBox/src/Filters which should be namespaced as ZenCart\ListingBox\filters
+Classes for filters are stored in includes/library/zencart/QueryBuilderDefinitions/src/filters which should be namespaced as ZenCart\QueryBuilderDefinitions\filters

 The class definition should look like